Tuesday, May 31, 2011

 "Accidents -- Attention to recreation areas and to play objects is

-essential when even toys designed for
+essential when even toys designed for safety can be dangerous.
+The

-safety can be dangerous.
+essential when even toys designed for safety can be dangerous.
 The

-ed how best to use objects in order to avoid
+child can be instructed how best to use objects in order to avoid

 accidents."